improvedk/unQuery/README.md

 int secondaryUsers = secondaryDB.GetScalar<int>("SELECT COUNT(*) FROM Users");
 ```

-## Database Support

-While unQuery currently requires no specific SQL Server functionality, I've decided to just support SQL Server.
-Just changing the use of SqlConnection to IDbConnection, SqlCommand to IDbComman and SqlParameter to IDbParameter might be enough, but I have not tested it.

-I do foresee changing to a database agnostic implementation, but for now I want to keep it simple and open up if there's demand and people willing to test & support other platforms.

 ## Configuration

 If you use the unQueryDB and pass a connection string to the constructor, no further configuration is necessary.